The Serpent's Fall

 “It was a rat, but it’s gone.
 Now, go!”
 She pointed at the bathroom door.

-Jack then left as swiftly as he came.
+Jack left as swiftly as he came.

 Phew!
 That was awkward, he thought as he closed the door behind him.